Raving Dave Fans Unite!

 Q: Are there any recordings of these shows available?

-The second live album was the eagerly-anticipated Rock Bottom: Dave Davies Live at the Bottom Line, which Koch released ten days after 'Solo Live': Live at Marian College was released.
+The second live album was Rock Bottom: Dave Davies Live at the Bottom Line, which Koch released ten days after 'Solo Live': Live at Marian College was released.
 It contains portions of several live performances recorded at the Bottom Line in New York City in 1997.
 In addition, both the US release of his anthology and the second-pressing of the UK release include a live version of "Gallon of Gas Blues/You're Looking Fine" recorded at the same shows at The Bottom Line.

 Q: I didn't think that his solo stuff from the 1960s was really all that good.
 Why should I bother going?